 Financial phobia afflicts many

-If you’ve ever experienced symptoms of financial phobia, you aren’t alone.
-A study from Cambridge University in the U.K. found that 45% of people who suffer from financial phobia feel their heart race when dealing with personal finances.
+If you’ve ever experienced this type of fear, you’re not alone.
+A study from Cambridge University in the U.K. found that 20% of people living in the U.K. suffer from some form of this phobia, whether it’s a fear of debt, of spending money, or of money in general.
+Of those who have it, 45% feel their heart race when dealing with personal finances.
 Another 12% feel sick, and an alarming 15% become immobilized when they have to work on their finances.

-In 2016, the typical U.S. household that carried a credit card balance owed an average of $15,654 in credit card debt—an amount that has steadily increased in the past 20 years.
-If you’re one of the hundreds of thousands of Americans who owe $15,000 or more in credit card debt, it’s very likely that you feel overwhelmed about your financial situation.
+Although a study like this hasn’t been performed in the U.S., chances are that the results could be similar.
+In 2019, the average credit card balance in the U.S. reached almost $6,200, but many people owe more than $15,000 in credit card debt alone.
+If you’re in a similar position, it’s very likely that you feel overwhelmed about your financial situation.
 You might even try to avoid financial matters at all costs because it’s just too much to think about.

 Some people experience financial phobia because they associate money with negative experiences like being in debt, losing a job, or having a serious financial emergency.
-Other people may have financial phobia because of past arguments they’ve had with loved ones over money, or because they never learned about personal finance and don’t know how to deal with it.
+Other people may have it because of past arguments they’ve had with loved ones over money, or because they never learned about personal finance and don’t know how to deal with it.